 - Benny gets a good one in Fallout: New Vegas, in which confronting him about trying to kill you early-game and stealing the Platinum Chip, he sends you up to the Presidental Suite for a "chat" which turns into him ambushing you with four of his goons.
 After you kill them, this exchange can take place on the intercomm:

 Benny: The cleaners will knock twice.
 Make sure they're thorough.

 The Courier: Yeah, it's a real mess up here - four bodies.

 Benny: What the fuck?

-With the "Terrifying Presence" Perk, sometimes the Courier simply has to annouce who they are, in order to provide this reaction.
+- With the "Terrifying Presence" Perk, sometimes the Courier simply has to announce who they are, in order to provide this reaction.

 Izuna: ''I've seen angels before but, but that thing's just... it's another order of MAGNITUDE!

 - In Spore, this is one of the animations that creatures can do, and EVERYONE RUNS IN SHEER PANIC whenever there is a meteor storm or a UFO.